 As you would expect drug trafficking is an offense that is perceived as more serious than simple drug possession.
-Accordingly, a charge for drug trafficking means that you are facing penalties that are more severe than the penalties for drug possession
+Accordingly, a charge for drug trafficking means that you are facing penalties that are more severe than the penalties for drug possession.

-A. The Drug Trafficking Statutedrug trafficking
+A. The Drug Trafficking Statute

 The crime of “Trafficking, aggravated trafficking in drugs” is defined in the Ohio Revised Code at ORC 2925.03, and the elements are as follows:

-• no person
+- no person

-• shall knowingly
+- shall knowingly

-• sell or offer to sell a controlled substance or a controlled substance analog; or
+- sell or offer to sell a controlled substance or a controlled substance analog; or

-• prepare for shipment, ship, transport, deliver, prepare for distribution, or distribute a controlled substance or a controlled substance analog, when the offender knows or has reasonable cause to believe that the controlled substance, or analog, is intended for sale or resale by the offender or another person.
+- prepare for shipment, ship, transport, deliver, prepare for distribution, or distribute a controlled substance or a controlled substance analog, when the offender knows or has reasonable cause to believe that the controlled substance, or analog, is intended for sale or resale by the offender or another person.

 The portions that are highlighted above are the main elements that are most important to keep in mind.
 Going through them in order, you can see that the “state of mind” for trafficking – knowingly – is the same state of mind for drug possession.
 Thus, as with drug possession, you must be aware that you are dealing with a controlled substance to be guilty of the crime, yet you cannot remain purposefully ignorant when the circumstances make clear that you are likely dealing with a controlled substance.